FreeDSx/LDAP/docs/Server/General-Usage.md

 An in-memory, array-backed storage implementation.
 Suitable for:

-- **Swoole**: all connections share the same process memory.
+- **Swoole**: all connections share the same process memory, so reads and writes are visible to every client.
 - **PCNTL** with pre-seeded, read-only data: data seeded before `run()` is inherited by all forked child processes.

-**Note**: With PCNTL, write operations performed by one child process are not visible to other children.
+> **⚠️ PCNTL write caveat**
+>
+> Under the PCNTL runner, `InMemoryStorage` is **not safe for multi-client write workloads**.
+Each forked child receives
+> its own copy of the store at fork time.
+Written data is not propagated.
+>
+> Use one of `JsonFileStorage`, `SqliteStorage`, or `MysqlStorage` if you need write behavior and use PCNTL.

 ```php
 use FreeDSx\Ldap\Entry\Attribute;